 Reception and Critical Response

 Critical response to The Candy House balanced admiration with unease.
 Its structural ambition and conceptual reach were widely acknowledged, though some questioned its emotional cohesion.
-The divided reception reflects the novel’s refusal to provide interpretive ease or a unifying arc.
+The divided reception underscores the novel’s commitment to complexity over interpretive ease.
 It remains a demanding work, structured around tension rather than narrative containment, and firmly situated within the evolving form of serious fiction.

 The Candy House in Contemporary Fiction